 Muscle Tissue Becomes Fattier

 Muscle doesn’t turn to fat but muscle accumulates more fatty tissue with age.
 If you were to look at the muscles from an older person, you’d see that it has significantly more fat and connective tissue as the muscle of a youthful person.
 What causes this age-related change?
 Studies show that fatty infiltration of muscle tissue is partially brought on by hormonal changes, including a reduction in testosterone and estrogen as well as a rise in the stress hormone cortisol with age.
 It’s also due to lack of muscle stimulation, not challenging aging muscles with resistance exercise.
-What’s more these changes have other significance.
+What’s more interesting is these changes have other significance.
 As fat accumulates, you experience a drop in insulin sensitivity and that increases the risk of type 2 diabetes, obesity, and other health problems, including cardiovascular disease.

 Reduced Synchronicity of Muscle Firing